astrahalora/DoBeDragon/README.md

 - fav icon
 - custom logo, cards, and contact button images made by **astrahalora**
 - easy navigation
-- other assets from: Unsplash or generated with LeondardoAi
+- other assets from: Unsplash or generated with LeonardoAi

 It features a hero section capitalizing on the logo of the event and its main call to action (registering).